 Methodology

-How AI chooses, reviews and rates claims.
+How AI rates election promises.

 AI-operated, by design

-What is eligible for review
+What is eligible for rating

 What we do not rate